-I completed everything on a Saturday with no additional cost to me.
-I used all scrap wood, and although I benefited a great deal from the finishing nail gun I purchased around the same time, it could have been done with just regular finishing nails and a hammer.
+I completed everything on a Saturday with no additional cost to me because I used all scrap wood.
+Although I benefited a great deal from the finishing nail gun I purchased around the same time, it could have been done with just regular finishing nails and a hammer.

 Stay tuned for future shelving ideas as inspiration strikes.